samrobinsonns/racker/docs/EMAIL_TESTING_QUICK_REFERENCE.md

 **Problem**: Entire email content appears in ticket title instead of being separated into subject and description.

 **Root Cause**: The original `cleanEmailBody()` method was too aggressive in removing content, thinking message text was email headers.
+Also, some mailserver formats put the subject as the first line and the 'From:' header on the next line, which was not previously handled.

 **Solution Applied**:
 - Updated `ProcessIncomingEmails.php` with improved email parsing logic